neogeny/TatSu/docs/mini-tutorial.rst

 `Calc` Mini Tutorial
 --------------------

-|TatSu|  users have suggested that a simple calculator, like the one in the documentation for `PLY`_ would be useful.
+|TatSu|  users have suggested that a simple calculator, like the one in

-Here it is.
+the documentation for `PLY`_ would be useful, so here it goes.

 The initial grammar
 ~~~~~~~~~~~~~~~~~~~